Riemannian Denoising Diffusion Probabilistic Models: Details of algorithms and experiments

-\paragraph{Neural networks and training setup} As described in Theorem \ref{thm-continuous-limit}, the functions $(s^{(k+1),\theta}(x))_{0\le k\le N-1}$ are represented by a single function $s_{\theta}(x, t)$ with parameter $\theta$, which is in turn modeled by a multilayer perceptron (MLP).
+As described in Theorem \ref{thm-continuous-limit}, the functions $(s^{(k+1),\theta}(x))_{0\le k\le N-1}$ are represented by a single function $s_{\theta}(x, t)$ with parameter $\theta$, which is in turn modeled by a multilayer perceptron (MLP).
 We employ SiLU as the activation function.
 We do not require that the output of the neural network belongs to the tangent space, thanks to the presence of the projection in both the forward and the reverse processes.
-Alternative strategies for designing neural networks with outputs in tangent space are proposed in \citet{de2022riemannian}.
+Alternative strategies for designing neural networks with outputs in tangent space are proposed in \cite{de2022riemannian}.